What Is Mineral Oil?

 Keep an eye on: Keep an eye out for more research into this ingredient.

 How is Mineral Oil Made?

+Before it’s used for skin care, mineral oil has to be refined from petroleum.
 During this manufacturing process there are several purities of this oil that can be created, with some being used for industrial applications, while the purest versions of mineral oil are used in skin care products.